The King James Bible and the Problem of Translation

 The project of modern translation

-The KJV was popular with Catholics until supplanted by the Jerusalem Bible in 1966.
-An updated version of the KJV from YEAR is the commonly used form of the KJV.
+The KJV was accepted by many English Catholics until it and the Church-approved Douia-Reimes were supplanted by the Jerusalem Bible in 1966.
+An updated version of the KJV from 1982 is the commonly used form of the KJV.
 Since then, new translations have been done and popularized.
 Two major ones are the NIV and the NRSV.

 When translating ancient texts, translators come across words that can be translated in multiple ways and grammar that can’t be matched by the target language.
 Translators must choose between translations that may relay different meanings.